 - 11.1 Effective, seamless care is based on all those involved with someone having access to the right information.
 The Service User receiving support, and/or others may be put at risk if this information is not provided. - 11.2 Where information is shared with others, they also have a duty of care to ensure that this information is protected.
 The Trust may ask for evidence that this has been done, and if dealing with a partner agency, may ask to see copies of their policies and procedures. - 11.3 The Trust will ensure that Service Users are aware of how we hold their information, what we use it for and how they can have access to copies of it.
 (For further details, see the Trust policy on the Data Protection Act 6 and Subject Access request). - 11.4 We often have to 'share' information about Service Users receiving services with a number of different people.
 These may include family, friends, neighbours, and professionals from organisations such as social services, schools or from the voluntary and community sector.
 It is important that the Service User's views and wishes about what can be shared, and with whom, are properly recorded.
-This is called 'Consent to Share Information'. - 11.5 Adult Service Users and those young people deemed to be Gillick competent, have a right to confidentiality.
-In principle, younger children also have the right to confidentiality but the parent(s) with legally defined parental responsibility are able to make decisions on their behalf.
-Information sharing with anyone not directly involved in the Service User's care, must be done in line with the principles outlined in 'Confidentiality: NHS code of Practice' 12.
-This is shown below along with further information relating to sharing of information, from the leaflet 'How we handle your information'.
-Individuals are entitled to be advised:- - whether any personal data is being processed - given a description of the personal data, the reasons it is being processed, and whether it will be given to any other organisations or people
+This is called 'Consent to Share Information' and there is a distinction to be made between general information about the Service User's wellbeing, information about the service etc and sensitive, confidential information about the Service User's current mental health and progress.